 May he come soon and lead us all to freedom!

 Melachim u'Michamot (Laws of Kings), Chapter 11 Halacha.In the future, the Messianic king will arise and renew the Davidic dynasty, restoring it to its initial sovereignty.
 He will build the Temple and gather the dispersed of Israel.

 Then, in his days, the observance of the statutes will return to their previous state.
-We will offer sacrifices, observe the Sabbatical and Jubilee years according to all their particulars as described by the Torah.
+We will offer sacrifices and observe the Sabbatical and Jubilee years according to all their particulars as described by the Torah.

-Anyone who does not believe in him or does not await his coming, denies not only the statements of the other prophets, but those of the Torah of Moses, our teacher.
+Anyone who does not believe in him or does not await his coming denies the statements of the other prophets and those of the Torah of Moses, our teacher.
 The Torah testified to his coming, as Deuteronomy 30:3-5 states:G-d will bring back your captivity and have mercy upon you.
-He will again gather you from among the nations...
-Even if your Diaspora is at the ends of the heavens, G-d will gather you up from there... and bring you to the land....These explicit words of the Torah include all the statements made by all the prophets.
-Reference to HaMashiach is also made in the portion of Bilaam who prophesies about two anointed kings: the first anointed king, David, who saved Israel from her oppressors; and the final anointed king who will arise from his descendants and save Israel in the end of days.
+He will again gather you from among the nations.
+Even if your Diaspora is at the ends of the heavens, G-d will gather you up from there - and bring you to the land.These explicit words of the Torah include all the statements made by all the prophets.
+The portion of Bilaam reference HaMashiach., He prophesies about two anointed kings: the first anointed king, David, who saved Israel from her oppressors, and the final anointed king, who will arise from his descendants and save Israel at the end of days.
 That passage (Numbers 24:17-18) relates:<Halacha 2

-Similarly, with regard to the cities of refuge, Deuteronomy 19:8-9 states: 'When G-d will expand your borders... you must add three more cities.'
+Similarly, concerning the cities of refuge, Deuteronomy 19:8-9 states: "When G-d will expand your borders - you must add three more cities."
 This command was never fulfilled.
 Surely, G-d did not give this command in vain.

 One should not presume that the Messianic king must work miracles and wonders, bring about new phenomena in the world, resurrect the dead, or perform other similar deeds.
 This is definitely not true.